 The story of a Skábmagovat Festival emerged in the late 1990s.
 Local cinema enthusiasts began to discuss how to light up the quiet mid-winter of the village of Inari

-As Inari is the “capital” of the Finnish Sámi, it was natural to come up with the idea of a Sámi film festival.
+As Inari is one of the important villages on the Finnish side of Sápmi, it was natural to come up with the idea of a Sámi film festival.
 The festival idea was then extended to cover indigenous peoples in general.
 Still, Sámi had a central role in launching cooperation between the indigenous nations of the world, already in 1970’s.

 January was chosen as the time of the festival because the season means the end of the Endless Night.
 As Polar Night passes, the sun returns in the north.
 Thus, Skábmagovat is also a celebration of light.